Amirsil/Development-Flow-Design/README.md

 What this solution tries to achieve:
   - Developers work on seperate helm charts on feature branches
   - Developers Reference their service's branch on group's preprod service-set, sync, and check sanity and integration with other projects
-  - Developers open a Merge Request with commit squash and a meaningful name in order to deploy to production
+  - Developers open a Merge Request with commits squash and a meaningful name in order to deploy to production
-  - Authorized team member will merge it to `master` branch
+  - Authorized team member will merge it to `master` branch and the feature branch will be deleted
   - Group's production service-set in which the service's `master` branch is referenced, will auto-detect changes
   - Developers will sync their changes to master
   - For each project, Prod monorepo will always point to specific tags, to own deployment control
   - For each project, Preprod monorepo will point to specific feature branches or to `master`

-For this example ill be using Management Services, which is a logical group of services that are deployed on management hubs (Previously known as Management Hub Components).
+For this example let's use Management Services, which is a logical group of services that are deployed on management hubs (Previously known as Management Hub Components).

 2 Repos will coexist:
   - Preprod Management Service Set
   - Prod Management Service Set

 ServiceSet - A repo template for Argo ApplicationSet which deploys a set of services defined in values.yaml to a specific cluster.